General der Nachrichtenaufklärung Training Referat: Combined methods

 Combining of various basic cipher systems in order to get a combined cipher, or a cipher with recipher were also studied.
 Examples included the reciphered Russian 4-figure code described above, a polyalphabetically reciphered transposition cipher and the a letter Tauschtafel system from the Kenngruppenbuch and used in the key setting procedure for the Naval Enigma machine.

 Machine ciphers

 This cipher built upon the principle of a practically unending polyalphabetical cipher of a regular pattern and mentioned on the course for academic interest only.

 Evaluation of signal training

-The training of cryptanalysts by the Army appears to have been successful.
+The training of cryptanalysts by the Army appeared to have been successful.
 The classes the men used at the Training Section of In 7/VI passed most of the men who would later become specialists in the field of cryptanalysis either in the KONAs or in the central agencies.
-The following soldiers were known to have trained at the unit: